 The cash basis provides an immediate snapshot of your business situation at any particular moment.
-While the accruals or non-cash basis can provide a better ‘big picture’ or longer term view of your business financial position.
-Accruals takes into account what income you have owing plus what you owe.
+While the accruals or non-cash basis can provide a better ‘big picture’ or longer-term view of your business financial position.
+Accruals take into account what income you have owing plus what you owe.

 Finance Types and Accounting Methods

 Knowing what accounting method your business implements is essential in determining the most suitable car finance product for your vehicle and other asset purchases:

 - Chattel Mortgage is best suited to the cash accounting method

 - Commercial Hire Purchase can be used for both cash and accounting methods

 - Leasing is best suited to the accruals accounting method